cwells/adhd/README.md

 In the above example, `EXTERNAL_ROUTE` would be the IP address of the machine's external interface.

-## !cat, !path, !url, !exists
+## !cat, !cats, !path, !url, !exists

 > string concatenation

+- `!cat` concatenates a list of strings with no space between each item.
-- `!cat` concatenates a list of strings with a single space between each item.
+- `!cats` concatenates a list of strings with a single space between each item.
-- `!path` concatenates a list of strings into a path and returns a normalized path (`~` and `..` will be substituted and collapsed).
+- `!path` concatenates a list of strings with '/' and returns a normalized path (`~` and `..` will be substituted and collapsed).
 - `!url` concatenates a list of strings into a URL.
 - `!exists` concatenates list of strings into a path and returns True if path exists.
+- `!not_exists` concatenates list of strings into a path and returns False if path exists.

 ```yaml
 SECRET: !cat [ because, is, hat ]